tfarina/isengard/c/apps/tribe/README.md

 # Tribe

-Tribe is an address book manager utility for the GNOME and XFCE desktop environments.
+Tribe is an address book manager utility for the GNOME and Xfce desktop environments.

 ## Dependencies